cswleocsw/g11n/README.md

 # g11n [![Build Status](https://travis-ci.org/cswleocsw/g11n.svg?branch=master)](https://travis-ci.org/cswleocsw/g11n)
 The g11n library was designed to allow user integrate difference language file into their application.

-# Notice
-Not recommended for use in the development of new products

-## Todos
-* cache loaded content by web storage

 # Usage
 ```javascript
 var g11n = new G11N();